ex po sé

 Attorneys for Teitell and Hasan Take Same Defense

-– with plenty of officials willing to allow
+– with plenty of officials

 religious hate crimes be excused as “mental instability”